mlflow/mlflow/docs/source/R-api.rst

 Details
 -------

-Notice that MLflow requires Python and Conda to be installed, see https://www.python.org/getit/ and https://conda.io/docs/installation.html .
+MLflow requires Python and Conda to be installed, see https://www.python.org/getit/ and https://conda.io/docs/installation.html .